 The reasons for this mainly stem from the clutch/gearbox setup on a bike, versus how they work in a car.

-Most bikes, certainly anything from the 1970s onwards (so excluding pre-unit Bonnies and the like) have the gearboxes and clutch fitted within the engine itself.
+Most motorcycle engines, certainly anything from the 1970s onwards (so excluding pre-unit Bonnies and the like) have the gearboxes and wet clutch fitted within the engine itself.
 Whereas a cars tend to use separate gearboxes and dry clutches (yes, I realise that some bikes do also, but they’re the minority).

 It’s true that some riders will tell you that they’ve never had an issue with using car oil, but would they necessarily know?
 Are they stripping the engine and gearbox to measure wear?
-Or do they actually mean that their engine/gearbox has never exploded after using car oil?
+Or do they actually mean that their engine/gearbox or wet clutch has never exploded after using car oil?

 I happen to know that those ‘9s’ suffered with gearbox problems (I learnt after the fact), but did I exacerbate the problem?
 Or perhaps speed up the failure process?
 I’ve spent my life inspecting mechanical components and building high horsepower engines, but I honestly couldn’t tell you.